howdyai/botkit/docs/index.md

 # Botkit
-*Developer Friendly Tools For Building Bots* /
+*Developer Friendly Tools For Building Bots*
-*Your Plastic Pal Who's Fun to Be With*

 ---

 Botkit is a Node module created by the bot makers at [Howdy.ai](http://howdy.ai) for use in creating bots (and other types of applications) that live inside [Slack](http://slack.com)!